-Unless otherwise coordinated with us, money raised will be directed toward the Lucile Packard Children's Fund, which helps the hospital meet its most pressing needs.
-For more information on the Children’s Fund, visit ChampionsLPCH.org/Fundraisers.
+Unless otherwise coordinated with us, money raised will be directed toward the area of greatest need.
+For more information on our area of greatest need or designating your funds, visit ChampionsLPCH.org/Fundraisers.

 If you wish to designate the funds you raise to a specific department or area of the hospital or Stanford University School of Medicine, please note this in your application or email us at Champions@lpfch.org.

 - You may not use the hospital or Foundation name or logo or otherwise indicate to the public that an event is being held for the benefit the hospital or the Foundation without the prior express written consent of an authorized representative of the Foundation.
 You may not make public announcements or promote the event until you receive written approval from the Foundation of your Third-Party Fundraiser Application.

 - Publicity for your event may not imply that the event is sponsored or co-sponsored by the Foundation and/or the hospital or that the hospital is involved as anything but the beneficiary.
 The hospital may only be identified as the beneficiary of the event.
 For example, you should not call an event "Lucile Packard Children’s Hospital Stanford Walk-a-Thon."
 Your event should be promoted as the "Walk-a-thon benefiting Lucile Packard Children’s Hospital Stanford."